Welcome to our FAQ page.

 Registration for the competition is ₦2,500 only per student.
 Registration fee is to be paid at any branch of FirstBank Nig., Account number 2022981198 (Bee Spelling Competition Initiative).
-Payment can also be made with ATM Card online from HERE or via Mobile/Web/ATM Transfer.
+Payment can also be made via Mobile/Web/ATM Transfer.

 After payment, visit the registration portal to fill in the details of the speller.
 A confirmation slip will be presented after registration.
 Spellers are expected to submit their confirmation slips during accreditation on the competition day.